hl7au/au-fhir-erequesting/input/pagecontent/index.md

   - [Future of AU eRequesting](future.html): This page outlines the approach to developing AU eRequesting and yearly update cycle.
 - [Use Cases](use-cases.html): This page describes the use cases in scope of eRequesting R1.
 - [FHIR Artefacts](artifacts.html): These pages provide detailed descriptions and formal definitions for all the FHIR artefacts defined in this guide.
+  - [Artefacts Summary](artifacts.html): This page lists the FHIR artefacts defined in this guide.
   - [Profiles and Extensions](profiles-and-extensions.html): This page describes the profiles and extensions that are defined in this guide to support electronic requesting.
 Each profile page includes a narrative description and guidance, formal definition and a "Notes" section which summarises the supported search transactions for each profile.
 Although the guidance typically focuses on the profiled elements, it may also may focus on un-profiled elements to aid with implementation.
   - [Terminology](terminology.html): This page lists the value sets and code systems supported in this guide.
   - [Actors and Capabilities](capability-statements.html): This page defines the AU eRequesting actors and their respective CapabilityStatements.